-For many of us, life has felt pretty small this year, but this week I’m wishing you all the space you need to grow, explore, and name what you are for yourself.
+Wishing you all the space you need to grow, explore, and name what you are for yourself.

 What labels do you like and use?
 Do you have any identities that are spacious and feel freeing?
 Let’s get a discussion going in the comments below!